 Many perceive “The Man Who Fell to Earth“ to be a science fiction film.
 According to Rainer, this is not the case: The themes are much more closely related to a family drama.
 This weird blend of genres along with the magnetism of superstar David Bowie at the helm the film led to the creation of a hit.
 But, as actress Candy Clark told students, not everyone thought that success would translate.

 “It’s a two hour and twenty-three-minute movie,” Clark began.
-“Donald Rugoff, head of Cinema 5 at the time, was like Harvey Weinstein.
-He had a reputation for putting out art house films that exemplified the director’s vision.
+“Donald Rugoff, head of Cinema 5 at the time, had a reputation for putting out art house films that exemplified the director’s vision.
 But with this film, he started seeing dollars.
 Nick Rogue and Graeme Clifford had spent a year and a half meticulously cutting this film, piece by piece.
 Rugoff got a hold of it.
 Despite his reputation, he decided to cut twenty-three minute.
 He hired a guy who cuts commercials.
 This film took a year to cut.
 The new guy did it in a week.
 He just willy-nilly took out stuff.”

 While touring to promote the film, Clark saw the fist American cut of the film.
 She called Nick immediately after, but the damage was done.
 “Years later I called up Cinema 5.
 I pitched this big lie that I was getting asked about the film all of the time.”
 Clark then convinced them to release the original cut of the film, saying she told them, “You don’t have to spend any money.
 Just take the original poster and add a banner with the word: uncut.
 I’ll promote it any way you want … As a result, the American cut has dwindled to the wayside.
 All that is seen now is the director’s cut.
 It’s now out on Criterion.
 I never gave up on this film.”